ShiftyKitty/Cathals-Playground/README.md

 <hr>

 ## Content
-- The text for Why do muay thai section was copied from the website [Fight City Gym](https://fightcitygym.co.uk/2018/12/13/what-are-the-physical-and-mental-benefits-of-muay-thai-training/)
+- The text for Why do Muay Thai section was copied from the website [Fight City Gym](https://fightcitygym.co.uk/2018/12/13/what-are-the-physical-and-mental-benefits-of-muay-thai-training/)

 - The text for FAQ section was copied from [Thai Works Gym FAQ page](https://www.thaiworksgym.co.uk/faq)

 - The opacity css styling used in Schedule and Contact page sections was taken from [Coder Coder](https://www.youtube.com/watch?v=LQsjNmkqUOc)

+- Google Map iframe was taken from [embedgooglemap.net](https://www.embedgooglemap.net/?gclid=Cj0KCQiAs5eCBhCBARIsAEhk4r7YZF_CTfsY100Th_bSmSwVZL4PQfFSnNAceY3cuJYA8riqM9wR8vYaAkVAEALw_wcB)

 ## Media
 - The photos used in this site were obtained from [Unsplash](https://unsplash.com/s/photos/boxing).